prebid/Prebid.js/dev-docs/bidders/appnexus-ast.md

 - Will continue to be upgraded as enhancements are made to Prebid.js for expanding capabilities

+{: .alert.alert-warning :}
+As part of the transition to Prebid 1.0, the AppNexus AST adapter will become the standard (and only) AppNexus adapter (and be renamed to "AppNexus").
+From a developer's perspective, the primary change from the legacy adapter is that keywords must be passed using the `keywords` parameter documented below.

 {: .alert.alert-danger :}
 All AppNexus placements included in a single call to `requestBids` must belong to the same publisher object.
 If placements from two different publishers are included in the call, the AppNexus bidder may not return any demand for those placements. <br />
 *Note: This requirement does not apply to adapters that are [aliasing]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.aliasBidder) the AppNexus adapter.*